 Accessing Services with SSH

-This page assumes you are using cf CLI v6.15.0 or later.
+This page assumes you are using Cloud Foundry Command Line Interface (cf CLI) v6.15.0 or later.

-To establish direct command line access to a service, you deploy a host app and utilize its SSH and port forwarding features to communicate with the service instance through the app container.
-The technique outlined below works with any TCP service, such as MySQL or Redis.
+To establish direct command line access to a service, you deploy a host app and use its SSH and port forwarding features to communicate with the service instance through the app container.
+The technique outlined below works with TCP services such as MySQL or Redis.

 In your terminal window, log in to your deployment with

 List the marketplace services available on Pivotal Web Services (PWS).
 In this example, we create a cleardb service instance.

 $ cf marketplace cleardb spark, boost*, amp*, shock*

 Create your service instance.
 As part of the create-service command, indicate the service name, the service plan, and the name you choose for your service instance.